ClearGate-Int/Burp_Collector/README.md

 OPTION - 1: In Burp Suite: Right Click on the domain in the Target Scope - Select "save selected items" and then select "Base64-encode" (Some requests may be missing from the target tree scope - Burp Suite issue...).

-OPTION - 2: In Burp Suite: Navigate to Proxy - HTTP History - Press CTRL + A - Right Click - Select "save selected items" - Leave "Base64-encode" checked (This way, all of your requests will be included, again go blame PortSwigger).
+OPTION - 2: In Burp Suite: Navigate to Proxy - HTTP History - Press CTRL + A - Right Click - Select "save selected items" - Leave "Base64-encode" checked.

 # Usage: